McGinnis Venture Competition

 Requirements & Guidelines: Round 2

-**Please note that you will upload your updated Executive Summary and Video Pitch on Startup Compete as you did in Round 1.**
+**Please note that you will upload your updated Executive Summary and Video Pitch on our online platform as you did in Round 1.**

 Deliverables: Updated Executive Summary and Video Pitch*

-Submit via Startup Compete an updated Executive Summary and Video Pitch (Vimeo).
+Submit via our online platform an updated Executive Summary and Video Pitch.
 Use the feedback that you received from Round 1 to improve.

 *If you need to borrow video equipment to make your video, visit Clusters Multimedia Lending.